vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/10/001_kRtyAdUShaNam/_index.md

 +++
 ## Comment
 Found also in Pāipp. xvi.
-The hymn (vs. 1) is quoted in Kāuç.
+The hymn (vs. 1) is quoted in Kāuś.
 39. 7, with several others, in a ceremony against witchcraft, and several of its verses or parts of verses elsewhere.
 The Vāit. uses only one half-verse (21 c, d).

 ## Translations